Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 The terminal can now be moved to the editor area, allowing for more flexible layouts.

-Until now, the terminal could only be adjusted within the panel, such as maximizing the panel or splitting the layout, but now it has entered the editor area.
+Previously, the terminal could only be adjusted within the panel, such as by maximizing or splitting the panel layout, but now it can move into the editor area.

-The layout of the moved terminal feels the same as a normal editor, and the operation inside the terminal feels the same as before, so it's natural to use.
+The layout and operation of the moved terminal will feel the same as a regular editor, and the operation within the terminal will also feel the same as before, so you can use it naturally.

 You can display multiple terminals side by side as editors, but please be careful not to make any mistakes when using them